Country Selector

 input := r.Event().Value

-// update dynamic container with the new results
+// Update the dynamic container with the new results.

 return false